-1. Follow the safety guidelines listed in Safety instructions section.
+- 1. Follow the safety guidelines listed in Safety instructions section.

 - 2. Keep the Phillips #2 screwdriver ready.

 - 3. Follow the procedure listed in Before working inside your system.

 - 4. Remove the following components:

 - a. cooling shroud

 - b. memory modules

 - c. cooling fan cables

 - d. expansion cards

 - e. expansion card riser

 - f. heat sink and processor

 - g. iDRAC port card, if installed

-- h. internal dual SD module, if installed

-- 1. Disconnect all cables from the system board. - CAUTION: Take care not to damage the system identification button while removing the system board from the chassis. - 2.
-Remove the screws on the system board, and slide the system board toward the front of the chassis. - 3.
-Hold the system board by the touch points and lift it out of the chassis. - CAUTION: To prevent damage to the system board, do not lift the system board by holding a memory module, processor, or other components; hold the system board by its edges only.
+1. Disconnect all cables from the system board.

+- 2. Remove the screws on the system board, and slide the system board toward the front of the chassis. - 3.
+Hold the system board by the touch points and lift it out of the chassis.

+Figure 83.
+Removing the screws on the system board

-Figure 105.
+Figure 84.
 Removing the system board

-- 1. touch point (2) - 3. system board
+1. touch point (2)

+2. system board